QuickBlox/Documentation/docs/4_android/5_Calls.md

 ## Media configuration
 You can use methods of ```QBRTCMediaConfig``` class instance to configure a various list of media settings like video/audio codecs, bitrate, fps etc.
 <br>
-More examples how to use it you can find on [SettingsUtil.java class](https://github.com/QuickBlox/quickblox-android-sdk/blob/master/sample-videochat-webrtc/src/main/java/com/quickblox/sample/groupchatwebrtc/utils/SettingsUtil.java).
+More examples how to use it you can find in [SettingsUtil.java class](https://github.com/QuickBlox/quickblox-android-sdk/blob/master/sample-videochat-webrtc/src/main/java/com/quickblox/sample/groupchatwebrtc/utils/SettingsUtil.java).

 ```java
 public static void setAudioCodec(AudioCodec audioCodec);